 The meta-analysis supports the need for a study of the state of digital education in Texas, building on data collected by the Texas Higher Education Coordinating Board and research conducted by its Learning Technology Advisory Council.

 In spring 2019, DigiTex partnered with the Institute for the Study of Knowledge Management in Education and the Texas Higher Education Coordinating Board to conduct a survey on OER programs, policies, and practices at two- and four-year public and private, non-profit institutions in Texas.
 Responses from 100 institutions painted a picture of a growing commitment to OER.
 They also revealed insights into specific priorities, practices, and perceptions surrounding OER across the Texas higher education landscape.
 A copy of the final survey report can be downloaded here.
 DigiTex plans to use these data as a baseline for future, bi-annual statewide OER surveys.

-We are so pleased to announce the first in our new series of case studies, Best Practices in Texas Digital Higher Education.
-Harnessing Course Sharing for Student Success: Howard College & Western Texas College highlights the innovative, collaborative, and visionary work of these institutions to engage course sharing to provide their students, and students across the state and nation, an education without boundaries to support their access and success.
+In February 2021, we began a new series of case studies, Best Practices in Texas Digital Higher Education.
+The first study in this series, Harnessing Course Sharing for Student Success: Howard College & Western Texas College, highlights the innovative, collaborative, and visionary work of these institutions to engage course sharing to provide their students, and students across the state and nation, an education without boundaries to support their access and success.
 Both colleges serve as exemplary practitioners of digital higher education in Texas.